All Episodes

 And doing this program, I promise Mike, and I promise you, it'll be an experience.

-So, Mike Siegel is the heir apparent.
+So Mike Siegel is the heir apparent.

-Actually, no, that's before you're named, you're the heir apparent, right?
+Actually, no, that's before you're named.

-So, he is the heir named.
+So he is the heir named.

 The heir obvious.

-The dude.
+The guy, the dude.

-He's gonna be the one, folks.
+He's going to be the one, folks.

 Mike Siegel.